asterisk/documentation/docs/Configuration/Features/One-Touch-Features.md

 For each feature there are a pair of options that can be set in the [Dial](/Latest_API/API_Documentation/Dialplan_Applications/Dial) or [Queue](/Latest_API/API_Documentation/Dialplan_Applications/Queue) applications.
 The two options enable the feature on either the calling party channel or the called party channel.

-!!! note
+/// note
-    If neither option of a pair are set then you will not be able to use the related feature on the channel.
+If neither option of the pair are set then you will not be able to use the related feature on the channel.

-[//]: # (end-note)
+///

 **automon**

-* W - Allow the calling party to enable recording of the call.
+* `W` - Allow the calling party to enable recording of the call.
-* w - Allow the called party to enable recording of the call.
+* `w` - Allow the called party to enable recording of the call.

 **automixmon**

-* X - Allow the calling party to enable recording of the call.
+* `X` - Allow the calling party to enable recording of the call.
-* x - Allow the called party to enable recording of the call.
+* `x` - Allow the called party to enable recording of the call.

 **disconnect**

-* H - Allow the calling party to hang up the channel.
+* `H` - Allow the calling party to hang up the channel.
 * `h` - Allow the called party to hang up the channel.

 **parkcall**